 How can rich visual analysis of structured data be made easier for a wide audience?
-This question and the issues surrounding it is the driving force of my current research.
+This question and the issues surrounding is the driving force of my current research.
 My solutions become part of Keshif, a faceted data exploration tool, open source and built for the ubiquitous web.

 I am a member of Human Computer Interaction Lab (HCIL), and Teaching and Learning Transformation Center (TLTC, directed by my advisor Prof. Ben Bederson), where I work as a reseach assistant to explore data driven ways to improve teaching and learning.